For media looking for photos, bios, and contact info, look no further.

-Dr. Sandra Glahn is Associate Professor in Media and Worship at Dallas Theological Seminary (DTS).
+Dr. Sandra Glahn is Professor of Media and Worship at Dallas Theological Seminary (DTS).
 She holds a Master of Theology degree from DTS and a Ph.D. in The Humanities–Aesthetic Studies from the University of Texas at Dallas.
-The author or coauthor of more than twenty books, Dr. Glahn served as editor in chief for DTS’s flagship magazine, Kindred Spirit, for seventeen years.
+The author or coauthor of more than twenty books, Dr. Glahn served as editor in chief of DTS’s flagship magazine, Kindred Spirit, for seventeen years.
 She is a frequent retreat speaker whose areas of expertise are in Bible books and backgrounds, women’s history and issues, the history of ideas about gender, sexuality and ethics, and writing for publication.

 Dr. Glahn is the author or coauthor of more than twenty books.
-These include The Coffee Cup Bible Study series, featuring AMG’s Mocha on the Mount;Espresso with Esther; Java with the Judges; Solomon Latte; Cappuccino with Colossians; Premium Roast with Ruth; Frappe with Philippians; Kona with Jonah, Sumatra with the Seven Churches, and Chai with Malachi.
+These include The Coffee Cup Bible Study series, featuring AMG’s Mocha on the Mount, Espresso with Esther, Java with the Judges, Solomon Latte, Cappuccino with Colossians, Premium Roast with Ruth, Frappe with Philippians, Kona with Jonah, Sumatra with the Seven Churches, Chai with Malachi, and Earl Grey with Ephesians.
 She is also the author of the medical suspense novel Informed Consent (Cook) and a short non-fiction work, The City of Ephesus: A Short History.

-Her coauthored works include When Empty Arms Become a Heavy Burden: Encouragement for Couples Facing Infertility (Kregel, 2nd ed); Sexual Intimacy in Marriage (3rd ed; Kregel; more than 100,000 copies in print); Lethal Harvest (Kregel, a CBA best-selling Christy fiction finalist); Deadly Cure (Kregel); False Positive (WaterBrook/Random House); The Infertility Companion (Zondervan/Christian Medical Association); and The Contraception Guidebook: Options, Risks, and Answers for Christian Couples (Zondervan/Christian Medical Association), recently re-released by Authenticity Book House as Control?
+Dr. Glahn served as the general editor of Vindicating the Vixens: Revisiting Sexualized, Vilified, and Marginalized Women of the Bible (Kregel Academic) and co-general editor of Sanctified Sexuality: Valuing Sex in an Oversexed World (Kregel Academic).
+Her coauthored works include When Empty Arms Become a Heavy Burden: Encouragement for Couples Facing Infertility (Kregel, 2nd ed), Sexual Intimacy in Marriage (4rd ed; Kregel; more than 100,000 copies in print), Lethal Harvest (Kregel, a CBA best-selling Christy fiction finalist), Deadly Cure (Kregel), False Positive (WaterBrook/Random House), The Infertility Companion (Zondervan/Christian Medical Association), and The Contraception Guidebook: Options, Risks, and Answers for Christian Couples (Zondervan/Christian Medical Association), re-released by Authenticity Book House as Control?
 A Couples’ Guide to Contraception.

-Dr. Glahn has contributed to a number of additional works, including Genetic Engineering: A Christian Response (Kregel); The Making of a Mentor (Authentic), Insight for Living’s Bible Companion for Women (IFL), Life Savors for Women (Tyndale), Simple Little Words (Cook), Daily Seeds from Women Who Walk in Faith (Moody); A Faith and Culture Devotional (Zondervan); God Encounters (Howard/Simon & Schuster); and Tending the Soul: 90 Days of Spiritual Nourishment (Moody).
+Dr. Glahn has contributed to a number of additional works, including Genetic Engineering: A Christian Response (Kregel), The Making of a Mentor (Authentic), Insight for Living’s Bible Companion for Women (IFL), Life Savors for Women (Tyndale), Simple Little Words (Cook), Daily Seeds from Women Who Walk in Faith (Moody), A Faith and Culture Devotional (Zondervan), God Encounters (Howard/Simon & Schuster), and Tending the Soul: 90 Days of Spiritual Nourishment (Moody).
 For seventeen years, Dr. Glahn also served as editor in chief for DTS’s flagship magazine, Kindred Spirit.